 When Does Disney Decorate for Christmas?

 The first question people usually ask about visiting Walt Disney World around the holidays is “When do the Disney World Christmas decorations go up??”

 Here’s a quick summary:

-- Magic Kingdom is fully decorated by the first Mickey’s Very Merry Christmas Party.
-The first party is on Friday, November 8th, 2019, so you can plan on Magic Kingdom being decorated starting the second week of November.
+• Magic Kingdom Christmas decorations are up by the first Mickey’s Very Merry Christmas Party.
+The first Christmas party is on November 9th in 2023!

 • The resort hotel decorations don’t start going up until after Thanksgiving.
 I have stayed at the Beach Club Resort on November 30th and the gingerbread carousel had just been put up!